tumut/ml100k-to-json/README.md

 ## License

-These scripts are released under the terms of the GNU GPL v2 license.
+These scripts are released under the terms of the MIT license.